DR. NG LEE LUAN

 Biography | |

-Dr. Ng Lee Luan obtained her PhD in Applied Linguistic from University of Otago, New Zealand.
+Associate Professor Dr. Ng Lee Luan obtained her PhD in Applied Linguistic from University of Otago, New Zealand.
 She teaches postgraduate courses related to research methodology and second language acquisition at the Faculty of Languages and Linguistics.
-Her current research interest includes computer assisted language learning, online learning, the use of computer assisted qualitative data analysis system in deciphering data in research projects as well as teaching and learning in higher education .
+Her current research interest includes computer assisted language learning, online learning, game based learning and the use of computer automated feedback and AI generated output as a tool or aid in academic context, especially in higher education .
 She is also a certified trainer for the software, NVivo.
 She has been invited to conduct workshops related to qualitative data analysis and using computer assisted qualitive data analysis software in deciphering research data at various public and private universities locally and abroad.
 She has also participated in research projects with a interdisciplinary focus.
 Lee Luan has also been invited to review journal articles for overseas and local publication such as Frontiers in Psychology - Language Sciences, Pertanika Journal, Malaysian Journal of ELT Research, The Malaysian Journal of Learning and Instruction. |

 Publication